This tutorial shows steps for New PicMonkey. If you wanna keep using our old site, learn about layers in Old PicMonkey.

 What are you waiting for?

-Don’t have access to New PicMonkey yet?
-Sign up for the waitlist.
+Don’t have New PicMonkey yet?
+Sign up to get access.